-Translated as ‘Hello Sadness’, Bonjour Tristesse was written by eighteen-year old Françoise Sagan; published in 1954 it immediately became an overnight sensation.
+Translated as ‘Hello Sadness’, Bonjour Tristesse was written by seventeen-year old Françoise Sagan; published in 1954 when the author was just seventeen, it immediately became an overnight sensation.
 An amoral tale of a heady summer set on the French Riviera, this fast-paced novella scandalised French society and soon brought fame to its young author.

 Seventeen-year-old Cecil is holidaying on the Côte d’Azur with her widowed father and his mistress and is enjoying the freedom afforded to her now she’s no longer confined to the four walls of boarding school.
 A holiday romance ensues with “tall and almost beautiful” law student Cyril, who becomes entangled in a plot Cecil concocts to stop the impending wedding between her father and late mother’s best friend.

 A subtle, rousing tale with tragic consequences, Bonjour Tristesse is plentiful in poetic prose and resonates as much with readers today as it did on its first publication over sixty years ago.

 Bonjour Tristesse by Fraçoise Sagan Summary

 ‘Late into the night we talked of love, of its complications.
 In my father’s eyes they were imaginary. . .
 This conception of rapid, violent and passing love affairs appealed to my imagination.
 I was not at the age when fidelity is attractive.
 I knew very little about love.’